18 December 2021 //

-Consumer packaged goods (CPG) producers manufacture and operate in a dynamic and competitive marketplace, so finding the most efficient production processes is required to maintain a competitive edge.
-In the personal care industry, that means replacing the two machines traditionally used to shrink bundle and case pack products with one machine: an Integrated Shrink Bundler and Robotic Case Packer Combo.
+Consumer packaged goods (CPG) producers manufacture and operate in a dynamic and competitive marketplace, so finding the most efficient production processes are required to maintain a competitive edge.
+Although there are steps to make your shrink bundler more efficient we find replacing two machines traditionally used to shrink bundle and case pack products with one machine: an Integrated Shrink Bundler and Robotic Case Packer Combo creates the most efficiency.

 There are five significant advantages to using an Integrated Shrink Bundler and Robotic Case Packer Combo:

 1. Minimal Footprint

 It’s no secret that floor space is at a premium in any plant.
 Reducing the packaging equipment footprint allows you to do more with less square footage, much like having an icemaker in your freezer versus a stand-alone icemaker cluttering up your kitchen.
 An Integrated Shrink Bundler and Robotic Case Packer Combo can be engineered to improve and maximize your plant layout.

 It’s not uncommon for personal care manufacturers to have a wide variety of products that need to get out the door at fast rates.
 Having two integrated pieces of equipment maintains production speeds because it ensures each process – in this case, shrink bundling and case packing – is right-sized relative to the other and to the application in general.
 Further, there’s efficiency in having one manufacturer build both pieces of machinery, as bottlenecks are reduced and the production rate remains consistent.